sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

 This document provides a detailed description on the new features for:

-- Overlay Config DB.
+- Underlay Config DB.
-- Yang model default value overlay.
+- Yang model default value underlay.
-- Static config overlay.
+- Profile underlay.
 - swss-common API change.

 ## Terminologies